 The D.C.
 Apprenticeship Act of D.C.
-Law 2-156, ("Act") (codified at D.C.
-Code 32-1401 et seq.) as amended shall apply to this project.
+Law 2-156, ("Act") as amended shall apply to this project.
 All subcontractors selected to perform work on the project on a craft-by-craft basis shall be required to comply with this Act.
 All terms and conditions of the D.C.
 Apprenticeship Council Rules and Regulations shall be implemented.
-Please note that 35% of all apprenticeship hours worked must be performed by District residents.
+Please note that thirty five percent (35%) of all apprenticeship hours worked must be performed by District residents.
 The Contractor shall be liable for any subcontractor non-compliance.